SassyCatSlaps/HTML-and-CSS-Projects/README.md

 <h2>Rave Cat Clubs</h2>
 <br>
-<p>This page is an example home page for an international Night-club.
+<p>This page is an example home page for an international night-club.
 It is styled
 using Bootstrap4.
 It's many components include a navbar, jumbotron, buttons, cards, form, images, dropdowns, and pop-up form.
 <p>